 It is unsurprising, then, that spiritual phenomena have never been experimentally detected in a laboratory setting.
 Spirituality, by definition, is non-physical.
 Consequently, no physical laboratory equipment can detect anything spiritual; it is inherently “neutral” to it.
 Physical elements do not interact with the spiritual, much like a neutron does not couple with an electromagnetic field, or an electron with a strong nuclear field.
 So, what does interact with spirituality?
 Only spirituality itself.
 In other words, only a spiritual entity, whatever its nature, can perceive another spiritual entity or phenomenon.

-Fortunately, we just have such spiritual detector within us—our soul.
-As the expression goes, it takes one to know one.
-It takes a soul to see another soul.
-It also takes a G‑dly soul to “see” or rather sense G‑dliness.
+Fortunately, we possess a spiritual detector within us—our soul.
+As the saying goes, “It takes one to know one.”
+It requires a soul to perceive another soul.
+Likewise, it takes a godly soul to “sense” or perceive godliness.

-I appeared (vayeira) to Abraham, to Isaac, and to Jacob… (Ex.
-6:3)
+I appeared (vayeira) to Abraham, to Isaac, and to Jacob… (Exodus 6:3)